-Just a short hop across the Channel, the Dutch Waterways are the ideal destination for scenic river cruising, and on this delightful week-long springtime voyage, we visit vibrant Amsterdam, medieval towns, and picturesque villages.
+On this delightful springtime voyage, we visit vibrant Amsterdam, medieval towns, and picturesque villages.
 We discover the stately windmills of Kinderdijk and spend time in historic Dordrecht.
 A visit to the ‘garden of Europe’, Keukenhof - the most beautiful spring garden in the world - is a sure highlight.
-2019 is the 70th anniversary since a group of 20 leading flower bulb growers and exporters came up with the plan to use the estate to exhibit spring-flowering bulbs, signalling the birth of Keukenhof as a spring park.
+2019 is the 70th anniversary since 20 leading flower bulb growers and exporters first planned to exhibit spring-flowering bulbs at the estate, signalling the birth of Keukenhof as a spring park.

-Titan’s VIP door-to-door travel service collects you from home for your journey to Dover, where we take a break before boarding our coaches, for the Channel crossing to Calais and onward journey to Amsterdam.
-Upon arrival, embark MS Bellejour (4T), where light refreshments are available before a welcome cocktail and Captain’s gala dinner this evening.
+Titan’s VIP door-to-door travel service collects you from home for your journey to Dover, where we take a break before boarding our coaches for the Channel crossing to Calais.
+We continue to Amsterdam and embark MS Bellejour (4T), where light refreshments are available.
+A welcome cocktail and captain’s gala dinner are served this evening.

 Day 2 - Amsterdam - Utrecht

-This morning we enjoy a tour of Amsterdam, including a scenic cruise along the 17th century canals, lined with merchants’ town houses and city attractions.
-An optional tour this afternoon takes you to Utrecht, with its medieval Old Town and canals.
-The Domtoren, an iconic 14th century bell tower, offers magnificent panoramic views.
+This morning we enjoy a tour of Amsterdam, including a scenic cruise along the 17th century canals, lined with merchants’ town houses, pancake houses and city attractions such as Rembrandt’s House and the factory which hid Anne Frank and her family.
+An optional tour this afternoon takes you to Utrecht, one of the Netherlands’ oldest and most charming cities.
+At the centre of the compact medieval Old Town is the Domtoren, an iconic 14th century bell tower, offers magnificent panoramic views.
+Much of the character though comes from the 13th century, when merchants constructed the unusual canals.

 Day 3 - Dordrecht

 We arrive this morning in the historic city of Dordrecht, where you are free to make your own discoveries.
+The city is filled with hundreds of monuments to its past.
 Perhaps visit the medieval Grote Kerk (Great Church) and the 13th century Augustine monastery, ‘Het Hof’, where the Dutch States declared their independence from Spain in 1572.
 Also highly recommended is the renowned collection of paintings of the Dordrecht Museum and the gorgeous interior of the old mayor’s house ‘Huis van Gijn’.

 Day 4 - Veere